 Because the first three noun ( the teachers, the principals and our parents) are not the or with the subject,

 Assuming the question was like this,

 b) The teachers, the principals, our parents and Mr john to blame.

 You can see that this one is different from the above one because in this one, the subjects are join together with and not or

 So the answer to the question is, is because Mr john is the subject and it is singular, but to that second example it is are because all the noun mention there are the subject,

 I have explain this during The 24 rules of concord

 Thank you for always reading

-Don’t forget to drop your comment, it a motivation, so always remember.top↑
+Don’t forget to drop your comment, it is a motivation, so always remember to, and also check Our Recommended Academic Materials List To Improve Your Performances.top↑